List of Land of the Lost characters and species: Altrusians

 The ancestors of Modern Sleestak were the Altrusians.
 Their civilization fell approximately 1,000 years earlier.
-The Sleestak sometimes use the term "Altrusian" to refer to themselves and sometimes to refer only to the true Altrusians.
+(The Sleestak sometimes use the term "Altrusian" to refer to themselves and sometimes to refer only to the true Altrusians.)
 Physically, the Altrusians were similar to Sleestak, with the former marked by a shorter stature, their smallest claw or "finger" placed adjacent to the others on the hand, and a golden yellow skin tone.
-Intellectually they were very different, however.
+Intellectually and ethically they were very different, however.
 The Altrusians possessed advanced psionic technologies based on light crystals and understood a great deal about the operation of the Land of the Lost.
 They strove for calm emotionlessness and as a result could be both cooperative and quite callous.
 Also, unlike the Sleestak, the Altrusians did not have an aversion to bright light and could venture even into daylight with no ill effects.

 One Altrusian, named Enik, is a recurring character in the series, introduced in the episode "The Stranger".
 He travels to the current time accidentally via a time doorway.
 He initially believes himself to be in the distant past, but upon discovering the ruins of the Lost City, he theorizes that his people degenerated into modern Sleestak when they failed to control their hate and anger.
 Rick Marshall speculates that it was not the presence of hate that doomed the Altrusians, but rather the absence of compassion; Enik considers this to be a cogent argument and plans to return to his people to warn them of this flaw in their philosophy.

 Altrusians have a very strict code of honor: they cannot allow others to show more self-control or make greater personal sacrifices than themselves.
 One can thus shame them into making sacrifices.
 In "The Search", Will (unintentionally) convinces Enik to pass up a chance to return to his own time by first passing up an opportunity of his own to return to Earth.
 Enik also claims that Altrusians are incapable of lying although clearly they can "bend" the truth (or not give full disclosure of all facts) if it is in their best interest to do so.
 While Enik told Jack Marshall that he grasped the concept of morality, he concluded that it was "not logical".
 Also handed down from the Altrusians was the concept of "Altrusian grace".
 This meant that someone (including a human) who helped a Sleestak would be allowed safe passage to and from the Library of Skulls to ask the Index Skull a single question.